josephsmartinez/UNIX_Linux/Topics/Interview_Lab/interview_lab.md

 ### Storage Configuration

-- Mount a storage device as an ext4 file-system that will be persistent after system rebooting.
+- Mount a storage device (sdc) as an ext4 file-system that will be persistent after system rebooting.
+You can use: `gdisk` or `fdisk`

 ### Networking